 - No worry that the toilet won’t flush following rain events

 - No need to spend time or money having the septic tank and drain field maintained

 - The satisfaction of knowing you are now part of the solution to reduce pollution and help protect our waterways

 With thousands of properties in Martin County in need of septic to sewer conversion, this is an expensive and long-term project.
 Martin County is exploring every option available to reduce the fiscal impact on residents.

-Homeowners will pay a portion of the remaining project costs through a non-ad valorem assessment that will appear on their annual tax bill at a low interest rate, plus associated fees for administrative costs, over 20 years.
+Homeowners will pay for each project through a non-ad valorem assessment that will appear on their annual tax bill at a low interest rate, plus associated fees for administrative costs, over 20 years.
 A public hearing will be advertised, and individual notices sent to provide an opportunity for citizen input on the specific septic to sewer conversion project.
 Following the public hearings establishing the special assessment, a notice will also be sent to each property to explain the options for paying the non-ad valorem assessment.

-For questions regarding Martin County's Septic to Sewer Program, please select the "Questions?
-Contact Us" button to submit an inquiry, or call Martin County Utilities at (772) 221-1434.
+For questions about Martin County's Septic to Sewer Conversion Program, submit an inquiry online, or call Martin County Utilities at (772) 221-1434.